Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Self-Supervision Literature Review

-\textbf{Contrastive SSL: learning maximum agreement between the embeddings of two views of one sample.} Contrastive learning aims at maximizing the mutual information between positive image pairs and minimizing the representation similarity of negative image pairs if necessary.
+\textbf{Contrastive SSL: learning maximum agreement between two views of one sample in the embedding space.} Contrastive learning aims at maximizing the mutual information between positive image pairs and minimizing the representation similarity of negative image pairs if necessary.
 In general, the positive pairs are two augmented views of one instance while the negative pairs are from different instances.
-The network can therefore capture discriminative representations of instances that are worthwhile for pattern recognition.
-Recently, contrastive learning has become one of the most popular trends in SSL and shows outstanding performance in a wide range of computer vision tasks, leading to a proliferation of related studies \citep{chen2020simple, he2020momentum, chen2020improved, grill2020bootstrap, chen2021exploring}.
-However, mainstream contrastive SSL algorithms designed for object-centric natural images could be problematic for medical images with distinctive characteristics from natural images: (1) There is always a diverse set of object-of-interests and much more clinically-related background information in a medical image.
-(2) The consistent anatomical structures in medical images cause subtle instance-wise differences, especially for Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) scans.
-Through the exploitation of the above properties, many efforts have been made to enable the expansion of advanced contrastive SSL methods in medical images, including improvements on augmentations, mining strategy of positive and negative pairs, contrastive loss functions, etc. These works can be further categorized into two groups according to the target tasks: global-attention contrastive SSL for classification problems and local-attention contrastive SSL for pixel-wise segmentation problems.
-For global-attention methods, Sowrirajan \emph{et al.} \citep{sowrirajan2021moco} claimed that the original augmentations in MOCO \citep{he2020momentum} are inappropriate for gray-scale medical images.
+The network can therefore capture discriminative representations of instances that are valuable for pattern recognition.
+Recently, contrastive learning has become one of the most popular trends in SSL and has shown outstanding performance in a wide range of computer vision tasks, leading to a proliferation of related studies \citep{chen2020simple, he2020momentum, chen2020improved, grill2020bootstrap, chen2021exploring}.
+M2.5.1{\link{R2.5}}{In contrastive learning, the knowledge embedded in the learned representations is dominated by the selection of positive and negative pairs.
+Thus, the pair generation proposed for object-centric natural images in mainstream contrastive learning methods, involving data augmentations and pair mining strategies, could lead to meaningless representations for medical images with complex semantic concepts: (1) There is always a diverse set of object-of-interest and much more clinically-related background information in a medical image.
+(2) The consistent anatomical structures in medical images cause subtle instance-wise differences, e.g. Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) scans.
+To address such issues, many efforts have been made to carefully design pair selection strategies based on prevalent contrastive learning frameworks to preserve the pathological semantics in the images, thereby significantly improving the performance of medical datasets over the classic counterparts.} These works can be further divided into two groups: global-attention contrastive SSL and local-attention contrastive SSL.
+For global-attention methods, \cite{sowrirajan2021moco} claimed that the original augmentations in MOCO \citep{he2020momentum} are inappropriate for gray-scale medical images.
 For instance, random crop and blurring might eliminate the lesions.
 Therefore, they proposed the MoCo-CXR to fit into chest X-Ray images by modifying augmentations in MoCo.
-As another extension work of MoCo, Sriram {et al.} \citep{sriram2021covid} performed SSL pretraining on non-COVID datasets to benefit the downstream COVID-19 prediction.
-Based on MoCo-CXR, Vu \emph{et al.} \citep{vu2021medaug} present an SSL method named MedAug based on MOCO of generating positive pairs from possibly different images of one patient according to the metadata.
-Similar work to MedAug was proposed by Azizi \emph{et al.} \citep{azizi2021big}, where they utilized SimCLR as the benchmarking framework and introduced a Multi-Instance Contrastive Learning (MICLe) for constructing more informative positive pairs from multiple images of the underlying pathology from the same patient.
-For local-attention methods, Chaitanya \emph{et al.} \citep{chaitanya2020contrastive} proposed two alternatives to the SimCLR \citep{chen2020simple} for 3D medical image segmentation.
-They designed a novel contrasting strategy based on the structural similarity in volumetric medical images and a local contrastive loss.
-Xie \emph{et al.} \citep{xie2020pgl} presented a Prior-Guided Local (PGL) SSL approach to improve BYOL \citep{grill2020bootstrap} by learning the local consistency of the same region.
+As another extension work of MoCo, \cite{sriram2021covid} performed SSL pretraining on non-COVID datasets to benefit downstream COVID-19 predictions.
+Based on MoCo-CXR, \cite{vu2021medaug} put forward an SSL method named MedAug which generates positive pairs from different images of one patient according to the metadata.
+One similar work to MedAug was proposed by \cite{azizi2021big}, where they utilized SimCLR \citep{chen2020simple} as the benchmarking framework and introduced a Multi-Instance Contrastive Learning (MICLe) to construct more informative positive pairs from multiple images of the same patient.
+For local-attention methods, \cite{chaitanya2020contrastive} made two improvements to SimCLR for 3D medical image segmentation.
+They devised a novel contrasting strategy to harness the structural similarity of volumetric medical images and proposed a local contrast loss to learn more fine-grained representations. \cite{zhou2020comparing} mixed images and features to generate homogeneous and heterogeneous pairs and built a Comparing to Learn (C2L) framework for radiograph tasks.